Price from $249

 Unit 5: More chords and Inversions

 Looking at the second inversion and how to use it along with more approaches to the perfect cadence.
-Also start adding more chords to the basic pallet already learn.
+Also start adding more chords to the basic pallet already learnt.

 Unit 6: Real Music